 ⚠️ The SKU is required.
 If you do not include a column with SKUs, you will be unable to complete the import.

 The SKU is the only required field.
-This is one of the 7 pre-defined attributes that you can import into Plytix.
+This is one of the 7 pre-defined attributes (system attributes) that you can import into Plytix.
 All other product information can be created using unlimited user-defined attributes.

 💡 For your first import, we suggest gathering a small sample of your data (20-50 products and 5-10 attributes) to get familiar with the PIM.
-If you're unsure of what attributes to include with your products, this article talks about what data you should consider first.
+If you're unsure of what attributes to include with your products, take a look at Lesson 2 in our Plytix Academy.

 In your spreadsheet…